Nitesh600/Spotify-Clone/README.md

-this is basic spotify clone using core css and html
+this is basic spotify clone using vanilla css and html